-The MS in MATH program graduated 3 students during the 2018-19 academic year which is below our target of graduating 5 students each academic year.
-For the most recent five academic years the program is averaging 5.6 graduates per year.
-We anticipate having 6 graduates for the upcoming 2019-20 academic year.
+The MS in MATH program graduated 5 students during the 2019-20 academic year which is on target of for our goal of graduating 5 students each academic year.
+For the most recent five academic years the program has an average of 5.4 graduates per year.
+The department has plans to meet and discuss ways to increase the number of graduates for the next five academic years.